Concerning Network Adequacy and Continuity of Care Requirements for ACA-Compliant Health Benefit Plans

 e.
 The care is no longer medically necessary.

-H. In addition to the provisions of Section 5.G. of this regulation, a continuity of care request may only be granted when the provider departing or terminated from the network:
+H. For the duration of the continuity of care period, in addition to the provisions of Section 5.G. of this regulation, a continuity of care request may only occur when the provider departing or terminated from the network:

 1. Agrees in writing to accept the same payment from and abide by the same terms and conditions with respect to the carrier for that patient as provided in the original provider contract, or by the new payment and terms agreed upon and executed between the provider and the carrier; and